NworahChiamakaEsther/SIEM-AND-IDS-LAB/LESSONS-LEARNED/REFLECTIONS.md

 ---

 ## Professional Growth
-This project strengthened my ability to think like a SOC analyst and align technical controls with GRC requirements.
+This project strengthened my ability as a SOC analyst and align technical controls with GRC requirements.